Canary Challenge 2014 News

 - New rest stop added at the Pulgas Water Temple with music.
 All routes over 5k will pass this stop on their ride.

-- Monthly training rides with Team Vanderkitten.
+- Monthly training rides with Team Vanderkitten and Menlo Bike Club.
 Check the TRAINING tab on the top of this page to learn more.
-The next training ride is on April 19 at 9am.
+The next training ride is on August 30 at 8:30am and meets at Woodside Elementary.
+Click here for full event details.

 - Training sessions with the Menlo Bike Club, including an online training program.
 Visit the TRAINING tab on the top of this page for detailed training information.